What is Indemnity-to-Sheriff (Marshal) Bond?

 Qualifying for a Sheriff Indemnity Bond and Cost

-The cost of a bond premium for a Sheriff Indemnity Bond varies from state to state.
-However, the court usually provides provision for possible interest and court costs when computing the premium.
+The cost of the bond premium for a Sheriff Indemnity Bond varies from state to state.
+However, the court usually provides a provision for possible interest and court costs when computing the premium.
 It is important to note that the full value of the property being seized should be covered by the Indemnity-to-Sheriff Bond to avoid future conflict.
 Also, note that most states require the bond to be twice the amount of the Judgement.

 Examples of Indemnity-to-Sheriff Bond